Pentagon Launches New GenAI.mil Platform

-The Pentagon today rolled out GenAI.mil, a new platform designed to bring frontier artificial intelligence tools to the military workforce.
+The Pentagon on Tuesday rolled out GenAI.mil, a new platform designed to bring frontier artificial intelligence tools to the military workforce.

 The first capability on the system is Google Cloud’s Gemini for Government, which officials said will support experimentation and streamline daily operations for service members, civilians, and contractors.